lazarolima/cosmology_reconstruction-_frb/README.md

-# cosmology_reconstruction-_frb
+# cosmology_reconstruction_frb
-Generating of mock data and reconstruction of cosmological models using FRB data.
+Generating mock data and reconstruction of cosmological models using FRB data.